Henrikkittang/ReSolve/readme.md

 # How to run and build project
 This project uses cmake as its configuration system.
-The project should support MinGW, Clang and MSVC on both windows and linux, with emphasis on should.
+The project should support GCC, Clang and MSVC on both windows and linux, with emphasis on should.

 Commands for building project with GCC/Clang
 ```